Oceane1305/Oceane-Coding-Projects.github.io/README.md

 Projects that reflect consistency, growth, and creativity

 I’m excited to continue growing as a developer and to keep turning ideas into real, functional projects.
-Thanks for stopping by—feel free to explore my work and follow along on my journey
+Thanks for stopping by feel free to explore my work and follow along on my journey.